 In this article, I will take you through important developments in fish farming on the ground in Kenya.

 In the end, it is my hope that you will have a better understanding of the fish industry in the country.
-And even propose sustainable solutions to between fish farming in Kenya.
+And even propose sustainable solutions to fish farming in Kenya.

 Let’s now narrow down on Kenyans and their fish-eating habits as it relates to fish farming.
-Do so I have researched on the following four points.
+Do so I have researched the following four points.
 That you need to know.

-Must read: Livestock Farming in Kenya
+Must read: Mushroom Farming in Kenya.

 Facts around fish-farming in Kenya

 Fish farming in Kenya has developed over the years.
-So to keep you updated with the turn up of events I have highlighted the realities facing fish farming in Kenya.
+So to keep you updated with the turn-up of events I have highlighted the realities facing fish farming in Kenya.
 As stated below.

 - As of 2018, Kenya produces 137,000 metric tonnes of fish per year.
 And exported 37,000 metric tonnes.